rxue/learning-dirary/programming/java/ee/7/jsf2.2/README.md

 * If the locale is defined in `<f:view locale='...'`, the `<locale-config>` will be ignored.
 * Otherwise, the JSF backend will look at the `Accept-Language` http request header and then check the `default-locale` and `supported-locale` in the `<locale-config>` element

+## Upgrade in JSF
+### ~~`javax.faces.bean.ViewScoped`~~ -> `javax.faces.view.ViewScoped`
+> JSF 2.2 also introduces a new CDI scope: `javax.faces.view.ViewScoped`.
+Specifying this annotation on a bean binds it with the  [`javax.faces.bean.ViewScopes`](https://github.com/rxue/learning-diary/tree/master/programming/java/ee/jsf2.0#view-scope) is targeted for depreciation in a future version, so it is strongly recommended that you use the newly introduced scope.

+Reference: Java EE 7 Essentials > Chapter 3: JavaServer Faces > Facelets